U.S. House Republicans push through two anti-abortion measures in first work week - NewsBreak

 “These bills are doomed in the Senate,” Schumer wrote on Twitter.
 “American women deserve to have their right to healthcare protected, not undermined.”

-The post U.S. House Republicans push through two anti-abortion measures in first work week appeared first on Florida Phoenix .
+The post U.S. House Republicans push through two anti-abortion measures in first work week appeared first on Wisconsin Examiner .

 Comments / 0